Must-Read

 The guide doesn't stop at showing you the problem.
 It shows you the specific lever that changes the outcome: fixed monthly payments instead of percentage-based minimums.
 Even a fixed payment of $150 on a $5,000 balance at 22% APR cuts the payoff time from 22 years to 4.
 The interest saved is over $6,000.

-The payoff acceleration worksheet at the end lets you run these calculations for your own accounts — so the numbers you're looking at are yours, not hypothetical examples.
+The payoff acceleration calculator (Google Sheets) linked from the last page lets you run these calculations for your own accounts — so the numbers you're looking at are yours, not hypothetical examples.
+The PDF also includes the manual formula.

 What people say